How to tell a counterfeit card from a real one.

 But they are not perfect!
 No, far from it.
 In fact, if you know what to look for, they are very easy to identify and to avoid.
 Very easy indeed.
 Let's take a look at some of the things to look for on a fake card.

-Now, I could take a lot about the variance of text font and how some of the fake cards are off in their placement of some graphic elements and text formatting, but none of that is going to be useful to the average kid or parent out in some store without a real card to compare it to.
+Now, I could talk a lot about the variance of text font and how some of the fake cards are off in their placement of some graphic elements and text formatting, but none of that is going to be useful to the average kid or parent out in some store without a real card to compare it to.
 No, we're just going to stick to the things that any person can identify on their own, regardless with how familiar they are with the details of Pokémon cards.
 I'm also going to focus on the details of the current flood of fakes.
 They all come from the same source because the share the same flaws.
 There are some older fakes and might be a few other fakes out there that don't have these flaws, but I'll cover some other general things to look out for at the end.
 One final note before we begin.
 There is a huge difference between fake cards that are couterfeits and that are meant to deceive people into buying them instead of real card versus "fake cards" that are made by fans and feature original art and text and are meant to be fun and not to deceive or rip off.
 Please be aware that we have no problem with such fan cards and even host a forum on our site where members can post their fan creations.
 Of course, these should never be sold commercially as that would infringe on Pokémon USA's rights and trademarks.

 Real -=- Fake